 Associate Professor of Architecture

-Program Chair, Master of Architecture
+Chair, Master of Architecture Program

-Christopher Trumble is an architect and assistant professor in the School of Architecture at the University of Arizona.
+Christopher Trumble is an architect and associate professor in the School of Architecture at the University of Arizona.
 He received a Master of Architecture from the University of Pennsylvania and a Bachelor of Science and Architectural Studies from the University of Illinois.
 A registered architect since 1995, he has experience with diverse building types in diverse contexts.
 His current practice is focused on residential, small-scale commercial and furniture design projects.

 Christopher is a LEED accredited professional and serves as the coordinator of the building technology stream in the School of Architecture at the University of Arizona where he is responsible for the conception, development and administration of the structures curriculum.
 He is an award-winning teacher.
 He has taught courses in many areas of building technologies from lighting design, environmental systems, materials and methods of construction to structures.
 He teaches architectural design studios that emphasize the development and integration of building technologies.